-- Looked after children and all previously looked after children who apply for a place at the school.
+- 1. Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
 The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children - "IAPLAC". - 2.
-Children of staff at the school, in either of the following circumstances: - a.
-The member of staff has been employed at the school for 2 or more years at the time at which the application for admission to the school is made, or - b.
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
+Priority will next be given to children of staff who work for the Nova Education Trust, in either of the following circumstances: - a.
+The member of staff has been employed by the Trust for 2 or more years at the time at which the application for admission to the school is made, or - b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Children with siblings at the school.
+Priority will next be given to children who live in the catchment area and who, at the time of admission, will have a sibling attending the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 4.
-Other children who live in the catchment area. - 5.
-Children who live outside the catchment area and who, at the time of admission, will have a sibling (see definition below) attending the school. - 6.
-Children who are eligible for the pupil premium. - 7.
-Children whose particular medical needs, mobility support needs, special educational needs or other social circumstances are supported by written evidence from a doctor, social worker or other relevant professional stating that the school is the only school that could cater for the child's particular needs, based on evidence presented at the time of application. - 8.
-All other children.
+Priority will next be given to all other children who live in the catchment area. - 5.
+Priority will next be given to children who live outside the catchment area and who, at the time of admission, will have a sibling (see definition above) attending the school. - 6.
+Priority will next be given to children who are eligible for the pupil premium. - 7.
+Priority will next be given to children whose particular medical needs, mobility support needs, special educational needs or other social circumstances are supported by written evidence from a doctor, social worker or other relevant professional stating that the school is the only school that could cater for the child's particular needs, based on evidence presented at the time of application. - 8.
+Priority will next be given to all other children.